-For over 35 years, I have passionately advocated for our parks as the Sierra Club leader on park and open space issues in the East Bay.
+For 38 years, I have passionately advocated for our parks as the Sierra Club leader on park and open space issues in the East Bay.
 The Park District faces new challenges that require a director with a proven commitment to making our park system great, and a director who has demonstrated leadership and innovative approaches to solving issues and problems.
 The Park District cannot afford to passively respond to the changing conditions.
 It must take a pro-active role in working with other agencies on issues that impact the Park District.

 The COVID-19 pandemic has created the worst economic crisis since the Great Depression in the 1930’s.
 This fiscal crisis requires new and innovative responses from the Park District.
 The pandemic has also created a health crisis in both the provision of health care to Americans and how people can use and enjoy the parks in a safe and healthy manner.
 The murders of George Floyd, Ahmaud Arbery, and so many others has ripped open the deep and lasting impact of slavery and racism in this country.
 The crisis with those experiencing homelessness is one that we have not experienced before.
 Climate change, and sea level rise present new challenges to the park district’s habitat and wildlife and in how it can create a resilient shoreline to protect not only our shoreline parks but the communities they are in.
 We need a park director who has a track record of innovation and success in meeting challenges.
 I am running to provide that leadership.

 I see a number of issues, all of equal importance, that I believe can and must be addressed: